KocSistem/aks-workshop/labs/scaling/README.md

     horizontalpodautoscaler.autoscaling/ratings-api created
     ```

-    >For the horizontal pod autoscaler to work, you must remove any explicit replica count from your ratings-api deployment.
-Keep in mind that you need to redeploy your deployment when you make any changes.
+>For the horizontal pod autoscaler to work, you must remove any explicit replica count from your ratings-api deployment. eep in mind that you need to redeploy your deployment when you make any changes.

 ## Run a load test with horizontal pod autoscaler enabled
 To create the load test, you can use a prebuilt image called azch/artillery that's available on Docker hub.
 The image contains a tool called artillery that's used to send traffic to the API.
 Azure Container Instances can be used to run this image as a container.